Real Estate 101 - Real Estate Principles » Fall 2021 » Final Exam

 Which of the following statements constitutes an example of progression?

-A home of greater value is worth less when located among homes of lesser value.
+A. A home of lesser value is worth more when located among homes of greater value.

-A home of greater value is worth more when located among homes of lesser value.
+B. A home of greater value is worth less when located among homes of lesser value.

-A home of lesser value is worth more when located among homes of greater value.
+C. A home of lesser value is worth less when located among homes of greater value.

-A home of lesser value is worth less when located among homes of greater value.
+D. A home of greater value is worth more when located among homes of lesser value.

 Question #49